Phuket

 Main advantages of living there?

 Phuket is the perfect acclimation point for entry into Thailand.
-You can find yourself in the middle of a small village with only locals or you can be in a restaurant where you won’t hear Thai being spoken.
+You can find yourself in the middle of a small village with only locals or you can be in a restaurant where you won't hear Thai being spoken.
 From Central Festival and its Burger King to Super Cheap Mall and kitsch Thai bling, Phuket is what you make of it.
-Even the beaches have variety: you can people watch on Patong’s filthy shores or you can find seclusion on Raiyan’s pristine seaside.

 And what are the downsides?

-Traffic is also terrible.
-If it’s not gridlock in Phuket’s urban areas, it’s untrained drivers driving at unrestrained speeds on the open roads.
-Keep your head on a swivel and your eyes peeled or you might find yourself able to assess the standard of care in one of Phuket’s resort-style hospitals.
+Traffic is terrible.
+If it's not gridlock in Phuket's urban areas, it's untrained drivers driving at unrestrained speeds on the open roads.
+Keep your head on a swivel and your eyes peeled or you might find yourself able to assess the standard of care in one of Phuket's resort-style hospitals.

 And in a case of too much of a good thing, Phuket has plenty of options for spending your salary.
-From cable water skiing and scuba diving to fine dining and comedy clubs.
-You’ll being living hand-to-mouth if you’re not responsible with your cash.
+From cable water skiing and scuba diving to fine dining and comedy clubs, you'll being living hand-to-mouth if you're not responsible with your cash.

 Any local attractions?